Erectile Dysfunction / 20 With Erectile Dysfunction

 Vacuum Erection Devices (Penis Pumps)

-• A plastic cylinder fits over the penis
+• A penis pump is a plastic cylinder that fits over the penis

 • A manual or battery-powered pump creates suction, drawing blood into the penis